 Process Knowledge Ed is a recognized expert in process improvement.
 He served on the SEI Measurement Steering Committee, the Embry-Riddle Industry Advisory Board, and the Software Acquisition Best Practices Initiative.
 His IEEE Software article "Lessons Learned from Three Years of Inspection Data" was awarded Best Article of 1993 honors by the IEEE Software Editorial Board.
 He has presented over 40 conference presentations and tutorials, and contributed chapter 40 "Applying Statistical Process Control to Software" in IT Measurement: Practical Advice from the Experts.
-He is an authorized instructor for the Introduction to CMMI® and is an CMMI Institute-Certified SCAMPISM High Maturity Lead Appraiser, a required certification to lead Level 4 and Level 5 SCAMPISM appraisals for record.
+He was an authorized instructor for the Introduction to CMMI® and was an CMMI Institute-Certified SCAMPISM High Maturity Lead Appraiser, a required certification to lead Level 4 and Level 5 SCAMPISM appraisals for record through 2015.

 Business Knowledge The third dimension is the component that ties the first two together and is critical to the success or failure of any process improvement initiative.
 Without knowledge of how businesses operate and the imperatives and constraints they face, how can the consultant shape a program to meet the business needs?
 Ed has worked with division level and above senior management since the late 1970s.
 In recent years he has worked with senior executive management in financial, outsourcing, and high technology firms on an international scale.
 This experience allows a direct linkage between the business needs and the proposed course of improvement actions